RUSSIAN AND EAST EUROPEAN CULTURES AT HUNTER COLLEGE

 Back to Top

-Directions (for non-Hunter students or employees): At the reception desk of the Hunter West Building, please present your ID and proof of vaccination to get a pass.
+Address & directions: At the reception desk of the Hunter West Building, please present your ID to get a pass.
 From there, take the escalator to the 3rd floor, turn right and walk across the sky bridge to the Hunter East Building, then take the elevator to the 7th floor.
 Hemmerdinger Center is at the end of the hallway past the turnstiles.

 Picture